black-sheep-dev/harbour-mlsmanager/README.md

 ## Automatic Updates
-My plan is to update the packages every month.
+Updates with actual data will be released weekly (if possible).
 I have created an automatic package creation pipline to make the job a bit easier for me.
-Maybe I'll increase the frequency in the future.

 ## Available Countries